arun-instructor/BEWD11-Arun/week_1/day_1/README.md

 4. Create a directory with a file inside of your current directory
 5. Practice navigating back and forth between directories
 6. Rename one of your directories

+## In-Class Lab
+1. Create a new folder and `cd` into it.
+2. Retrieve your working directory.
+Hint: Print your working directory :)
+3. Create two new files with some text inside.
+4. Create a new folder inside your original folder and copy your files into it.
+5. Print out the contents of each of these files into the terminal.
+6. Try using the `sed` command to replace some text in your files.
+Here is a good [reference](http://www.folkstalk.com/2012/01/sed-command-in-unix-examples.html).

 ## Introduction to Git
 - Git is a source control management tool.